Legality of incest: Iceland

-Republic of Ireland
+Ireland

-Incest is illegal in the Republic of Ireland under the Punishment of Incest Act 1908, which pre-dates the foundation of the state.
+Incest is illegal in the Republic of Ireland under the Punishment of Incest Act 1908 (8 Edw.
+7. c.
+45), which pre-dates the foundation of the state.

 It is illegal for a male to have sexual intercourse with his granddaughter, mother, daughter, sister, or half-sister; and for a female (over 16 years of age) with her grandfather, father, son, brother, or half-brother.
 The act does not refer to other familial relationships (such as grandson-grandmother), or same-sex relations.

-Prior to the amendment of the 1908 Act in 2019, incest was punishable by up to seven years' imprisonment for a female and up to life imprisonment for a male.
-The Criminal Law (Sexual Offences) (Amendment) Act 2019 amended the Act of 1908 to provide for a maximum term of 10 years' imprisonment for both males and females.
+Prior to the amendment of the Punishment of Incest Act 1908 in 2019, incest was punishable by up to seven years' imprisonment for a female and up to life imprisonment for a male.
+The Criminal Law (Sexual Offences) (Amendment) Act 2019 amended the Punishment of Incest Act 1908 to provide for a maximum term of 10 years' imprisonment for both males and females.

 Occasionally, offenders convicted of incest will be admitted to a psychiatric hospital for psychiatric treatment.

 Italy

-Incest is illegal in Italy only if it provokes public scandal, according to Article 564 of the Penal code and punishable from two to eight years' imprisonment, open to more years for the older person if the other was under aged.
+Incest is illegal in Italy only if it provokes public scandal, according to Article 564 of the Penal Code and punishable from two to eight years' imprisonment, open to more years for the older person if the other was under aged.

-For incest to be a “public scandal” the incest must be done in a blatant manner.
+For incest to be a "public scandal" the incest must be done in a blatant manner.
 The fact that someone reports incest to the authorities does not by itself make it a public scandal.